winglang/wing/docs/contributing/999-rfcs/2024-01-15-console-sign-in.md

 "By using the Wing Console you agree to these [terms and conditions](#)"

+The current EULA should be updated since we would like to contact our users via email
 ### Signed In Users

 Signed in users to Wing Console will not need to sign in again.
 They will be able to use Wing Console as usual.